 K enjoyed good health and was fully independent in his day to day life.
 He enjoyed an active social life based around family and friends.

-In February 2015, K suffered severe facial and brain injuries when he was struck on the head while operating a defective crane at his place of work.
+In February 2015, K sustained severe facial and brain injuries when he was struck on the head while operating a defective crane at his place of work.
 He was taken to hospital and admitted to intensive care where he was placed in an induced coma.
 He required intubation, ventilation, intracranial pressure bolt monitoring and surgical repair of his many facial and skull fractures.

 Following his discharge from hospital he received rehabilitation at Walkergate Park Hospital until August 2015.

 A privately funded case manager was appointed in September 2015 from interim funds obtained by Stewarts from his employer’s insurer.
 The case manager engaged a multi-disciplinary rehabilitation team consisting of: